 Highly respected International rugby referee, Nigel Owens, is in huge demand as an entertaining after dinner speaker and truly inspirational motivational speaker both within the world of sport and business.

-Motivational and witty after dinner speaker, Nigel Owens, is a Welsh international rugby union referee.
-He is an international and Heineken Cup referee.
-Nigel was the only Welsh referee at the 2007 Rugby World Cup in France.
+Motivational and witty after dinner speaker, Nigel Owens, is a former acclaimed Welsh international rugby union referee.

 He was appointed as an international referee in 2005.
 The same year he officiated his first international between Ireland and Japan in Osaka.
 He is only one of two referees ever to be appointed to referee two consecutive Heineken Cup finals.
 These were Munster v Toulouse at the Millennium Stadium in 2008 and Leicester Tigers v Leinster at Murrayfield in 2009.